 Are you interested in the history of ancient European cities?
 The Aegidienkirche church in Hanover, Germany, is a perfect place to start.
-Now, this is a building that knows all about survival, having opened its doors back in 1163.
+This building knows all about survival, having opened its doors in 1163.

-Aegidienkirche is the oldest church in the area, making up part of the best things to see in Hanover.
+Aegidienkirche is the oldest church in the area, making up part of Hanover’s best things to see.
 And you can’t miss it, given its impressive gothic architecture that stands imposing with its tower.
-The tower went through a renovation in the 18th century, but the whole structure suffered a lot during the 2nd world war.
+The tower was renovated in the 18th century, but the whole structure suffered greatly during World War II.

-A lot of bombing happened in the area and affected most old buildings, including this church.
+Many bombings happened within the vicinity and affected most old buildings, including this church.
 As a memorial for people who lost their lives during those tough times, there’s no roof on the chancel and nave.

 From dawn, the bells will ring until 6 p.m.
-This is why visiting Aegidienkirche is undoubtedly one of the best things to do in Hanover, especially for history lovers.
+Visiting Aegidienkirche is undoubtedly one of the best things to do in Hanover, especially for history lovers.

 See Related: Best Tourist Destinations in the World